Curious about Macon Pops?

 How will Macon Pops differ from traditional symphonies?

-Generally, symphonies consist of 75+, full-time musicians.
-Macon Pops will have 40 talented musicians from around the country who show up on the day of the concert, rehearse, and provide an evening of unmatched musical fun.
-It’s less of a show and more of an event that we want guests to feel a part of and experience in the way they enjoy most.
+Generally, symphony orchestras consist of 75+, full-time musicians that perform in a traditional concert hall environment.
+Macon Pops has 40 talented musicians from around the country who show up on the day of the concert, rehearse, and provide an evening of unmatched musical fun.
+It’s less of a show and more of an event that we want our guests to feel a part of and experience the music in a unique way.

 When are your next shows?